kata198/AdvancedHTMLParser/README.md

 **TagCollection**

 A TagCollection can be used like a list.
+Every element has a unique uuid associated with it, and a TagCollection will ensure that the same element does not appear twice within its list (so it acts like an ordered set)

 It also exposes the various getElement\* functions which operate on the elements within the list (and their children).